ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Avoid Common Mistakes while using hooks in React - <a href="https://medium.com/@vikrantdheer/avoid-common-mistakes-while-using-hooks-in-react-7139a91680cd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Transform Your Business with Custom Solutions from a ReactJS Development Company 🌟📈 - <a href="https://medium.com/javascript-in-plain-english/transform-your-business-with-custom-solutions-from-a-reactjs-development-company-cccefea9caa5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vikrant Dheer`**
+✍️ **posted by `JavaScript in Plain English`**

-<blockquote>This is my first story on UI, as I am currently going through a course , so thought of sharing few concepts as I learn.
-Today, we are…</blockquote>
+<blockquote>In today’s digital age, businesses must adapt to changing market dynamics and customer expectations.
+One of the most effective ways to…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>